docwire/docwire/README.md

   using namespace docwire;
   std::filesystem::path("1.pst") | content_type::detector{} |
   ParseDetectedFormat<MailParserProvider, OfficeFormatsParserProvider>() |
-    TransformerFunc([](Info &info) // Create an input from file name, importer and connect them to transformer {
+    [](Info &info) // Create an input from file name, importer and connect them to transformer {
       if (std::holds_alternative<tag::Mail>(info.tag)) // if current node is mail {